 - a current University of California employee,

-- a former University of California employee who was involved in decisions related to the proposed agreement,
+- a former University of California employee,

 - the near relative of a current University of California employee, or